isomerpages/agd-corp/_careers-at-agd/Explore Careers/Finance Associates Programme.md

 <h3>Selection Process</h3>
 <p>To select the best talents to join our Finance Associate Programme, our
-selection process evaluates candidates based on their competencies and personal qualities through a series of interviews and an assessment centre.</p>
+selection process evaluates candidates based on their competencies and personal qualities through a series of psychometric tests, interviews and an assessment centre.</p>
 <h3>Journey of a Finance Associate over a 2-Year Finance Associates Programme</h3>
 <p></p>
 <div class="isomer-image-wrapper">